The dependency question Guard answers

 - A non-reproducible primary CI, build, or release install caps it at 69.

-- Unidentified primary dependency sources for a deployable surface cap it at 59.
+- Unidentified primary dependency sources for the main deployable surface cap it at 59.

 - Materially incomplete scanner coverage, when repository evidence is otherwise available, caps it at 79.